microsoft/cloudsqlworkshop/cloudsqlworkshop/04_Optimize_SQL_AzureVM/readme.md

 ## Exercise 4.1 - Verifying the SQL Server on Virtual Machine deployment.

 In this exercise you will verify the deployment of SQL Server on Azure Virtual Machine you did in Module 3 of this workshop.
+The exercises are designed to be completed in a workshop environment with an instructor; however, you can also complete them on your own if you have the necessary Azure subscription and resources.

 ### Scenario